Skip to content

 Configuration

-Custom rules can be configured in .claudelintrc.json:
+Custom rules can be configured in .claudelintrc.json just like built-in rules:

 json